California HiSET® Requirements

 - You do not have a realistic chance of completing the requirements for a high school diploma.

-- You have adequate academic skills to successfully complete the HiSET test battery.
+- You have adequate academic skills to successfully complete the HiSET exam.

 - You understand the options available regarding acquisition of a high school diploma, the high school equivalency certificate, or the high school proficiency certificate and the requirements, expectations, benefits and limitations of each option.

-- You have sufficient commitment time left to complete the entire battery of HiSET tests; however, if released from incarceration before completing the test, you may finish testing at an authorized testing center.
+- You have sufficient commitment time left to complete the entire HiSET exam; however, if released from incarceration before completing the test, you may finish testing at an authorized testing center.